Your Immigration Responsibilities Concerning Your Academic Studies:

 - Submit your new visa to Student Administration should you move into a new immigration category.

-- Ensure you do not breach the conditions of your visa: - for example, do not break the rules on working or claiming public funds and make sure you register with the Police, if required, and update your Police Registration Certificate within 7 days of any change to your circumstances.
+- Ensure you do not breach the conditions of your visa: - for example, do not break the rules on working or claiming public funds.

 - Ensure you do not breach the conditions of your visa by working more than the specified hours as recorded on your visa.
 Working more hours could have significant negative consequences for future visa applications.